18+

 Who is Japan's penalty taker?

-Ayase Ueda is our current Japan penalty taker call, with Takumi Minamino next in line if the order changes.
+Ayase Ueda is our current Japan penalty taker call, with Koki Ogawa next in line if the order changes.

-Ayase Ueda should now be treated as one of the strongest World Cup penalty calls in the whole file.
-The key new context from the Japanese press is that Hajime Moriyasu moved away from the old volunteer system after the Qatar World Cup shootout loss and said he now wants to choose the order himself.
+Ayase Ueda should still be treated as one of the strongest World Cup penalty calls in the whole file.
+The key Japanese-press context is that Hajime Moriyasu moved away from the old volunteer system after the Qatar World Cup shootout loss and said he now wants to choose the order himself.
 Under that designated setup, Ueda has kept being trusted: he scored Japan's senior in-match penalties against Indonesia at the Asian Cup and Bahrain in World Cup qualifying, on top of the earlier El Salvador penalty and his first-kick conversion in the Tokyo Olympics shootout.
-Takumi Minamino remains the likeliest backup, but his biggest Japan penalty moment is still the missed first kick against Croatia in Qatar under the old volunteer system.
+Takumi Minamino is not in the 15 May 2026 World Cup squad, so the backup order moves to Koki Ogawa: he is the specialist centre-forward alternative to Ueda, has an active NEC Nijmegen penalty record across 2024-2026, and is the most likely player to combine pitch presence with spot-kick status if Ueda is injured or substituted.

 If you searched for Japan penalty taker, the hierarchy at the top is the quickest answer we are willing to publish right now.
 The evidence trail underneath shows why that order makes the cut.